Binge On® from T-Mobile lets you stream unlimited video from select video streaming participants at no extra charge.

 When Binge on is enabled, only video streaming from participating video content providers doesn’t count against your high-speed data bucket.
 Video streaming from non-participating video content providers, and data used to load and browse content on streaming provider apps and websites are still deducted from your high-speed data bucket, but at a slower rate, stretching your high-speed data up to three times longer.
 When Binge On is enabled, all detectable video streaming (from participating services and others) is optimized to DVD-quality (typically 480p or better).

 Tethering means sharing the 4G LTE mobile internet connection from your smartphone, tablet, or mobile internet device with another device, like a laptop or tablet.
 Streaming video from included Binge On participants never touches your high-speed data allotment if you're tethering from a smartphone, tablet, or mobile internet device to a laptop, desktop, tablet, or handset.
-Other devices aren't currently supported.
+Other devices (such as gaming consoles, smart TVs or streaming sticks) aren't currently supported.

 Binge On is not in effect if you are on a Wi-Fi network or roaming on other wireless provider networks.
 If you stream video through Wi-Fi or roaming, your video resolution defaults to the highest available based on the internet service provider or roaming partner.